 The Monkeys Are Well Taken Care Of at Monkey Mountain

 I was also surprised but pleased to learn that popcorn makes up less than 15% of the Barbary macaque’s diet at Monkey Mountain.
 That’s a good thing given that it’s not what they’d eat in the wild.

 In addition to popcorn, they’re fed fruits, vegetables and seeds.
 Celery seemed to be the most in-demand vegetable that we saw when we were there.

 The Barbary macaques also have plenty of ample room to get away from the visitors.
 Including a forest on both sides of the visitor pathway.
 And if you looked carefully you could see the odd Barbary macaque sleeping peacefully in a tree.

 Or all of a sudden from the quiet forest leaves would come crashing down beside you as a Barbary macaque made his grand entrance.
 Subtlety does not appear to be a behavioural trait in Barbary macaques.

 In addition to feeding popcorn to the Barbary macaques, we also observed other behaviours like playing which was hilarious watching the young macaques using tree branches in their quick-paced games of chase.

-For the high ranking individuals, it’s like the equivalent of getting an hour-long massage every day -ahhh the good life.
+For high-ranking individuals, it’s like the equivalent of getting an hour-long massage every day.
+Ahh, the good life.

 Related Reading: How Seeing Lemurs in Madagascar Can Help Save Them